-As of March 31, 2023, total stock-based compensation expense related to unvested options to be recognized in future periods was \$1.7 million which is expected to be recognized over a weighted-average period of 2.2 years.
-As of March 31, 2023, there were 127,611 shares available for grant under the Company's equity incentive plans and 185,860 shares available for grant under the Amended ESPP.
+As of June 30, 2023, total stock-based compensation expense related to unvested options to be recognized in future periods was \$1.3 million which is expected to be recognized over a weighted-average period of 2.2 years.
+As of June 30, 2023, there were 141,502 shares available for grant under the Company's equity incentive plans and 185,860 shares available for grant under the Amended ESPP.

-10. Net Loss per Share of Common Stock
+9. Net Income (Loss) per Share of Common Stock

-The Company's basic net loss per share of common stock is calculated by dividing the net loss by the weighted average number of shares of common stock outstanding for the period.
-The diluted net loss per share of common stock is computed by giving effect to all potential common stock equivalents outstanding for the period determined using the treasury stock method.
+The Company applies the two-class method to compute basic net income (loss) per share by dividing the net income (loss) attributable to common shareholders by the weighted average number of shares of common stock outstanding for the period.
+The diluted net income (loss) per share of common stock is computed by giving effect to all potential common stock equivalents outstanding for the period determined using the more dilutive of the 1) treasury stock method, if-converted method, or contingently issuable share method, as applicable, or 2) the two-class method.
 For purposes of this calculation, options to purchase common stock, RSUs, and warrants to purchase common stock were considered to be common stock equivalents.
-In periods with a reported net loss, common stock equivalents are excluded from the calculation of diluted net loss per share of common stock if their effect is antidilutive.